-First part of a two-semester physics sequence for physical-sciences or engineering majors who have a strong mathematics background and are ready for a fast learning pace.
-It covers mechanics, wave motion, kinetic theory, and thermodynamics.
-Calculus is used concurrently with its development in MAT 131.
+Second part of a two-semester physics sequence for physical-sciences or engineering majors who have a strong mathematics background and are ready for a fast learning pace.
+It covers electromagnetism, electric circuit theory, and optics.
+Calculus is used concurrently with its development in MAT 132.
 Three lecture hours and one recitation hour per week.
-The Laboratory component, PHY 133 (Lab 1), could be taken concurrently.
-Not for credit in addition to PHY 121, PHY 125, or PHY 141.
-Advanced Placement Physics or a very strong course in high school Physics is recommended.
+The Laboratory component, PHY 134, may be taken concurrently.
+Not for credit in addition to PHY 122, PHY 127, or PHY 142.
 This course has been designated as a High Demand/Controlled Access (HD/CA) course.
 Students registering for HD/CA courses for the first time will have priority to do so.

-Prerequisite: MAT 123 or level 5 on the mathematics placement examination

-Corequisite: MAT 125 or MAT 131 or MAT 141 or AMS 151

-DEC: E SBC: SNW 3 credits
+Prerequisite: C or higher in PHY 131 or PHY 141 Corequisite: MAT 132 or MAT 142 or MAT 126 or MAT 171 or AMS 161 DEC: E SBC: SNW 3 credits